keziamichelle/YouTube-Transcriber/README.md

 *YouTube Transcriber*

-This project is a YouTube Transcriber that generates transcript text from a YouTube video and creates a summary of all the important points.
-It uses Streamlit for the web interface, Google Generative AI for content generation, and the YouTube Transcript API for fetching transcripts.
+This project is a YouTube Transcriber that takes your video content analysis to the next level.
+By automatically generating transcripts and summarizing key points, it provides a seamless way to understand and share the essence of any YouTube video.

 *Features*